FollowTheProcess/ci/README.md

       # Required: false
       # Default: true

+      lint-tool:
+      # The tool to use to lint Go source.
+Either `staticcheck` or `golangci-lint`.
+      #
+      # Type: string
+      # Required: false
+      # Default: golangci-lint

       golangci-lint-version:
-      # The version of golangci-lint to use
+      # The version of golangci-lint to use, if selected with `lint-tool`
       #
       # Type: string
       # Required: false
       # Default: latest

+      staticcheck-version:
+      # The version of staticcheck to use, if selected with `lint-tool`
+      #
+      # Type: string
+      # Required: false
+      # Default: latest

       timeout-minutes:
-      # Maximum number of minutes to let each step execute for, will be cancelled when timeout is met.
+      # Maximum number of minutes to let each job execute for, will be cancelled when timeout is met.
       #
       # Type: number
       # Required: false